singhprince19117-cloud/prince_demo/README.md

 # prince_demo
 what the fuck
 who the hell are you
-and why the hell are you changing.
+and why the fuck are you changing.

+# Student
+Prince Singh

+# Teacher
+Shradha Khapra